richard-fisher/ramaze/README.md

 perfect custom-tailored results.

-Another one of the goals during development of Ramaze was to make every part as modular and therefor reusable as possible, not only to provide a basic understanding after the first glance, but also to make it as simple as possible to reuse parts of the code.
+Another one of the goals during development of Ramaze was to make every part as modular and therefore reusable as possible, not only to provide a basic understanding after the first glance, but also to make it as simple as possible to reuse parts of the code.